This is a revised version of a text originally published in The System of Systems, 2017.

 Therefore, we can argue that the identities produced and enforced onto the displaced are the direct result of this collaboration between law and architecture, wherein the material realities of this infrastructure does not only include architecture but also the piece of paper onto which law is inscribed, and the semiotic nature of law is not only reserved for policies and protocols but also the EU algorithm for allocating the displaced among its member states.
 Understanding the processes by which a displaced person is attributed identities as a result of specific assemblages, allows us to tease out the complexities and nuances of border regimes, their financial and biopolitical nature, and the subsequent extractive practices that they entail.

-Having considered Lesvos and the processes that are deemed humanitarian that take place on, around and through it, the question now is: Is there a possibility for the reinvention of humanitarian aid, government and non-government institutions and their operations, within which the refugee can be more than an object of financial and biopolitical calculus?
+Having considered the island of Lesvos and the processes that are deemed humanitarian that take place on, around and through it, we must now ask: Is there a possibility for the reinvention of humanitarian aid, government and non-government institutions and their operations, within which the refugee can be more than an object of financial and biopolitical calculus?

 1 Administrative detention centres.
 Administrative detention is arrest and detention of individuals by the state without trial.